What is a Data Center?

 This mass of data now connects across multiple data centers, at the edge, and on public and private clouds.
 But it still has to be stored somewhere.
 So the modern data center remains as crucial as ever.
-However, it has to evolve to communicate across on-premises facilities, various cloud locations, and cloud providers.
+However, it has to evolve to communicate across main on-premises facilities, various cloud locations, and cloud providers.
 As a result, the modern data center infrastructure has developed from on-premises physical servers to virtual infrastructures that support applications and workloads in multi-cloud environments.

-Given the importance of the vast amounts of data businesses now have, as well as the applications and server resources they power, data centers now have dedicated data center firewalls to protect them.
+Given the importance of the vast amounts of customer data businesses now have, as well as the applications and server resources they power, data centers now have dedicated data center firewalls to protect them.

 Components of a Data Center